A structured concurrency library that makes your life easy!

 These last years there has been a new trend for concurrency in python called asyncio.
 Its goal is to help us create more efficient concurrent programs than the ones we traditionally made with threads.
 It leverages the new keywords async/await introduced in python3.5 and achieve better concurrency through the usage of coroutines sometimes defined as lightweight threads.

 Although asyncio brings some fresh air into the python concurrency world, it has confusing design decisions that make it difficult to use.
 For more information you can look at these blog posts of Armin Ronacher (the creator of Flask) and Nathaniel J Smith (a python core developer and creator of trio):

 - Some thoughts on asynchronous API design in a post-async/await world

 Other async libraries came into play to correct asyncio flaws:

-- curio: A simple and pleasant async library which tried to keep as much as possible the synchronous concurrency api well known by the developers and just adding the async/await syntax on top of it.
+- curio: A simple and pleasant async library that tried to keep as much as possible the synchronous concurrency API well known by the developers and just added the async/await syntax on top of it.

 This is where anyio comes to the rescue!
 I will just quote its definition:

 AnyIO is an asynchronous networking and concurrency library that works on top of either asyncio or trio.
 It implements trio-like structured concurrency (SC) on top of asyncio, and works in harmony with the native SC of trio itself.

 Unfortunately, curio is no longer supported due to some design decisions not matching with anyio development.
 More information can be found here.